-Where a CSP engages a subprocessor for carrying out specific processing activities related to the processing of Customer Personal Data under the Cloud Service Agreement, the CSP shall, in accordance with Article 28.4 GDPR, ensure that the subprocessor provides substantially similar levels but no less protective of data protection obligations in accordance with the requirements of Article 28.3 GDPR and as set out in the Cloud Services Agreement.
+Where a CSP engages a subprocessor for carrying out specific processing activities related to the processing of Customer Personal Data under the Cloud Service Agreement, the CSP shall, in accordance with Article 28.4 GDPR, ensure that the same data protection obligations are in place in the relationship with the subprocessor as agreed upon between the CSP and the Customer.
+This means that there shall be the same contractual obligations agreed upon as those agreed by the CSP with the Customer, and the technical organizational measures provided by the subprocessor shall be no less protective than those provided by the CSP in accordance with the requirements of Article 28.3 GDPR and as set out in the Cloud Services Agreement with the Customer.